iommirocks/iommi/docs/tables_faq.rst

 Note that the class names are sorted alphabetically on render.

-Lastly there is the special handling of `style`:
+Lastly there is the special handling of :code:`style`:

 .. code:: python

     >>> render_attrs(Namespace(style__font='Arial'))
     ' style="font: Arial"'

-If you need to add a style with `-` in the name you have to do this:
+If you need to add a style with :code:`-` in the name you have to do this:

 .. code:: python